verbb/formie/docs/forms/form-groups.md

 ## Form templates

 Form templates control front-end rendering.
 They are separate from form groups.
 The forms index no longer groups forms by template; use form groups for CP organisation and templates for rendering.

-## Related work

-Configurable field palette groups in the form builder ([#2209](https://github.com/verbb/formie/issues/2209)) are planned separately and are not part of form groups.